Jaclyn Loween

 A question that gave Elijah space and permission to pour his heart out to God and confess his frustrations and loneliness.
 He didn’t even ask for permission to quit.
 But he made his loneliness known.
 He set his need in front of the Lord.
 And the verses that follow reveal that God responds to Elijah’s need with instructions on how to find a teammate to continue his assignment as a prophet to his people.

-In my life, especially over the last five years, this question--What are you doing here?--has been instrumental in my continued search to understand and navigate my calling and gifts well even when I can’t see clearly that this really is where I am supposed to be right now.
+What are you doing here?--has been instrumental in my continued search to understand and navigate my calling and gifts well even when I can’t see clearly that this really is where I am supposed to be right now.
 Sometimes this question brings quiet reflection.
 Sometimes this question makes me angry.
 But on both ends of the emotional spectrum on which my thoughts swing, I have found that God is faithful in providing me with direction, new ideas, and peace--often after a metaphorical wind, earthquake and fire shake up my heart and rattle my thoughts.

 How about you?